Links to all the Official ACT Practice Tests + Other Resources

 Prepare between test dates.

 Perhaps you have already taken the ACT once but did not quite score as you would have liked.
 Don’t worry–you can always take it again!
-However, if you are going to sit again for the exam, be sure to prepare up front.
+However, if you are going to sit again for the exam, be sure to prepare up front by studying and taking frequent ACT practice tests.
 It is not worth the money to sit again without doing more prep work, since your score will likely stay the same and may even go down.

 The concepts on the ACT are serious stuff, so don’t be surprised if it takes a few years to learn the material.
 Juniors and Seniors are at an advantage when it comes to taking the ACT, since they have already covered these concepts in school.
 The trick is to take the ACT late enough that you have covered all concepts but early enough that you have time to re-test in the event that you receive an undesirable score.